dipal-v/CAA-Ceres-Aurelia/README.md

   gulp e2e
   ```

+For jenkins, there exists a variant of the same job: `e2e-demo`.

 ## Exporting bundled production version
 A gulp task is already configured for that.
 Use the following command to export the app: